 Sales Support Representative Must-Have Resume Skills and Keywords

 Job seeker resumes showcase a broad range of skills and qualifications in their descriptions of Sales Support Representative positions.
-The top three keywords represent 49.14% of the total set of top resume listed keywords.
-Look to the Resume Checklist below to investigate how Sales Support, Database, and Vendor Management match up to employer job descriptions.
-Customer Relationship Management, Invoicing, and Data Entry are still quite common, and a respectable share of skills found on resumes for Sales Support Representative with 23.42% of the total.
-At 27.43%, Receptionist, Deposits, Compliance, and Outlook appear far less frequently, but are still a significant portion of the 10 top Sales Support Representative skills and qualifications found on resumes.
+The top three keywords represent 49.9% of the total set of top resume listed keywords.
+Look to the Resume Checklist below to investigate how Customer Service, Sales Support, and MS Office match up to employer job descriptions.
+Scheduling, Microsoft Excel, and Communication Skills are still quite common, and a respectable share of skills found on resumes for Sales Support Representative with 23.27% of the total.
+At 26.83%, Technical, Collaboration, Detail Oriented, and Data Entry appear far less frequently, but are still a significant portion of the 10 top Sales Support Representative skills and qualifications found on resumes.

 Here is a simple table of the top 10 skills and qualifications as listed by employers in Sales Support Representative job postings since January of 2018, followed by the top 10 skills and qualifications most commonly listed by people who held the title of Sales Support Representative on their resumes.